cyclr/docs/pages/v2/05-application-connectors/aws-s3.md

 ---
 {::options parse_block_html="true" /}
 <section class="card">
-### Important Note about Bucket Names

-Due to limitations in the Amazon S3 API, it's not possible to access a bucket's contents if its name contains a period (.)
+> **Note**: Due to limitations in the Amazon S3 API, it's not possible to access a bucket's contents if its name contains a period (.)

 </section>
 <section class="card">